-The movements of the subject will appear irregular in the LCD monitor.
-The recorded image will not be affected.
+Although noise may appear and the movement of the subject shown on the LCD monitor may appear somewhat jagged, there is no effect on the recorded image.
 The brightness of the image displayed in the monitor, and the brightness of the actual image recorded will be different.